 Today more and more people are going vegan.
 More and more people are also going paleo.

-The question becomes, "Should you go vegan?".
-I was vegan myself a decade ago and have been studying nutrition ever since, reading widely, experimenting with my own diet, and I have some important realizations to share.
+The question becomes, "Should I go vegan?".
+I was vegan myself a decade ago and have been studying nutrition ever since, reading widely, experimenting with my own diet, and I have two important messages to share:

-But why not just go vegan?
+So why not just go vegan?
 Well, going vegan seems to work really well for some, but not at all well for others.
-So for that reason, most of the educators I read don't recommend a vegan diet.
+So for that reason, most of the top educators don't recommend a vegan diet.
 They recommend instead a plant based diet, and eating organic meat if you do eat meat.
 They recommend avoiding conventional meat completely.
 Plus their are other things we can do for protein, like protein shakes, fish, eggs, lentils or quinoa.

 So instead of quitting all animal foods, quit eating low quality animal food.
 Instead of buying conventional chicken or beef, which was raised in horrible conditions, on a horrible diet - consider buying organic chicken or beef: which usually means the animals had 1) access to sun and green space 2) wasn't fed an unnatural diet of GMO corn and soy, and 3) wasn't pumped with antibiotics (which then gets passed on to you), or growth hormones (which also gets passed on to you).